Anthony Limbombe

-Anthony Limbombe Ekango (born 15 July 1994) is a Belgian professional footballer who plays as a winger for Eerste Divisie club Almere City.
-He can also play as a forward.
+Anthony Limbombe Ekango (born 15 July 1994) is a Belgian professional footballer who plays as a winger or forward for Israeli Premier League club Ironi Kiryat Shmona.

 Club career

 Racing Genk

 Born in Mechelen, Limbombe began his youth career with Mechelen in 2000.
 In 2005, he joined Belgian Pro League side Racing Genk.
 He made his first team debut at the age of 16 in a 3–1 victory at Lokeren on 18 September 2010.
 He also played for Genk in the Champions League and the UEFA Europa League.
 During his career with Racing Genk he won the Belgian Pro League in 2010–11 season, and he also won the Belgian Super Cup in 2011, in total he scored 2 goals in 62 League appearances.

 For the second half of the 2013–14 season, Limbombe was sent on loan to Lierse SK where he scored 2 goals in 7 games.